Giannetti History, Family Crest & Coats of Arms

 The surname Giannetti was first found in Florence (Italian: Firenze), with Lapo Gianni in 1270.
 Gianni was a lyric poet and a friend of famous authors Dante and Cavalcanti.

-Important Dates for the Giannetti family
+Early History of the Giannetti family

 This web page shows only a small excerpt of our Giannetti research.
 More information is included under the topic Early Giannetti History in all our PDF Extended History products and printed products wherever possible.